PeterHorniak/nonfiction/LetterBrianDunning_Extinction.md

+*MAILTO: brian@skeptoid.com; Please include as much supporting information as you have.
+Links to YouTube videos will not be watched, so write up a summary instead.*

 Dear Brian,

 I am impressed at how you take on kooky-sounding topics and give them a fair hearing.
 There’s a topic I’ve been looking into for the past year, and would love your sceptical perspective on: AI extinction risk.